emeryvarga/Pewlett-Hackard-Analysis/README.md

 ## Results

 *Table 1* lists employees eligible for retirment by filtering the data for birth dates beween January 1, 1952 and December 31, 1955.
-The table pulls employee number, first name, and last name from [employees.csv](https://github.com/emeryvarga/Pewlett-Hackard-Analysis/blob/fb451b0afe0bbc46a729167bc21af12271859ac7/Data/Extra%20Tables/employees.csv), and pulls the title from the Titles table.
+The table pulls employee number, first name, and last name from [employees.csv](https://github.com/emeryvarga/Pewlett-Hackard-Analysis/blob/fb451b0afe0bbc46a729167bc21af12271859ac7/Data/Extra%20Tables/employees.csv), and pulls the title from [titles.csv](https://github.com/emeryvarga/Pewlett-Hackard-Analysis/blob/7dc3f5e57ad371108667c255c33d0c4b64e8680a/Data/Extra%20Tables/titles.csv).
 Furthermore, it uses the `DISTINCT ON` statement to fetch the most recent title of each employee by sorting the `to_date` column in descending order.

 | emp_no | first_name	| last_name |	title |